JWchester/BasicWebSite/README.md

-# BasicWebSite
+# BASIC WEBSITE
-Applying my knowledge in HTML in the creation of a website with my favorite band: Slaughter to Prevail
+Applying my knowledge in `HTML Bśico` in the creation of a website with my favorite band: Slaughter to Prevail

 ## Slauther to prevail Website